Cheap semaglutide, the drug in Ozempic and Wegovy, could help millions with diabetes and obesity in 160 countries

 Continue reading...Why This Matters

-A recent study suggests that the weight-loss jab semaglutide, found in medications like Ozempic and Wegovy, could be produced at a significantly lower cost, making it more accessible to millions worldwide, particularly in low-income countries.
+A new study suggests that the cost of weight-loss jab semaglutide, found in medications like Ozempic and Wegovy, could drop to $3 a month, making it more accessible to millions worldwide.
+This development has significant implications for countries struggling with high obesity rates.
+The potential impact on global health is substantial.

 Coverage Snapshot

-Week 10 2026 included 15 Science article(s).
-Leading outlets for this topic included NY Times, BBC, Guardian Business.
-Across that cluster, sentiment showed a mostly neutral skew (avg score 0.04).
+Week 10 2026 included 24 Science article(s).
+Leading outlets for this topic included NY Times, CNBC, BBC.
+Across that cluster, sentiment showed a mostly neutral skew (avg score -0.02).

 Key Insights